OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 aligned tips, rather than names.
 And I believe it's a preference, not a separation.]

-For each source or union node A, we define its 'membership proxy' to be the set of aligned nodes under it that do not have any aligned node as a descendant (that is, as aligned nodes, they are tip-like).
+For each source or workspace node A, we define its 'membership proxy' to be the set of aligned nodes under it that do not have any aligned node as a descendant (that is, as aligned nodes, they are tip-like).